Inkollu: Geography

-The nearest beach to Inkollu is Ramapuram Beach (Chirala), located 30 kilometers away.
-Other nearby beaches include Chirala Beach (30 km) and Bapatla Beach (45 km).
 Inkollu Cheruvu (also known as Nagula Cheruvu) is a large pond situated in the northwest quadrant of the town.

 Climate

-The city has a tropical climate, with an average temperature of 28.5 C. The area experiences hot and humid summers and cool winters due to its proximity to the Bay of Bengal.
+The town has a tropical climate, with an average temperature of 28.5 C. The area experiences hot and humid summers and cool winters due to its proximity to the Bay of Bengal.
 It receives both the southwest and northeast monsoons.
 The precipitation rate is high, with an annual rainfall of about 200 mm.

 Demographics

 According to the 2011 Census of India, the population was 17,581, living in approximately 4,935 houses.
 The total area is 3,365 hectares.

-The towns and villages in Inkollu Mandalam:
+The villages with population as of 2011 in Inkollu mandal are given below.